If you’re opening or operating a restaurant, you’re probably passionate about food.

 Choosing the right colors to represent your brand will communicate a great deal about your restaurant.

 People are deeply influenced by color on a subconscious level.
-So, it’s important to make wise choices that are in alignment with your brand’s personality and values.
+So, making wise choices that align with your brand’s personality and values is important.

 When used consistently, these brand colors will become a visual identification shorthand for your restaurant.

 Check out How 21 Brands Use Color to Influence Customers and Small Business Branding: What Color Says About Your Business to learn more.

 We recommend a color palette that supports and complements your logo.
 This will contribute to a visually unified brand identity.

 Remember that your brand colors will be used on your interior and exterior decor, signage, menu, and website.
 So, choose colors that will be versatile enough to work in all of these contexts.
 More on those below…